Flybondi Compensation and Reimbursement for Cancelled and Delayed Flights

 • 75% of the ticket price for flights with a 3,500+ km distance.

-Consider that these rights apply to all flights within the European Union, as well as flights departing from or arriving in the European Union operated by airlines based in the EU.
+Consider that these rights apply to every flight within the European Union, as well as flights departing from or arriving in the European Union by airlines based in the EU.

 When Are You Not Entitled to Compensation?